2021 WRITING WORKSHOPS

 William Jones is the founder of Afrofuturism Network, a historian, educator, and self-described "comic book geek."
 He frequently speaks on the subjects of the history of black people in America, the image of black people in various forms of media, pop culture, and hip-hop music on various college campuses and at conferences both nationally and abroad.
 He is also the author of The Ex-Con, Voodoo Priest, Goddess, and the African King: A Social, Cultural, and Political Analysis of Four Black Comic Book Heroes (2016).
 He has been featured on several radio programs and podcasts where discusses both history and Afrofuturism.

 The workshop will examine how writing can help one cope with a crisis.
 How might memoir writing serve as a "vaccine" helping to deal with loss and depression?
 How have events of the last several months influenced what we might want to write?
 Can lockdowns help the writing of a memoir?
 During the workshop participants will be given "literary medicine" to strengthen the imagination.
 Time will be set aside to discuss recent memoirs.
 Limited to 8 participants.
+This workshop is now filled and registration is closed.

 E. Ethelbert Miller is a literary activist and author of two memoirs and several poetry collections.
 He hosts the WPFW morning radio show On the Margin with E. Ethelbert Miller and hosts and produces The Scholars on UDC-TV which received a 2020 Telly Award.
 Most recently, Miller received a grant from the D.C.
 Commission on the Arts and Humanities and a congressional award from Congressman Jamie Raskin in recognition of his literary activism.
 His latest book If God Invented Baseball, published by City Point Press, was awarded the 2019 Literary Award for poetry by the Black Caucus of the American Library Association.
 Miller has two forthcoming books: When Your Wife Has Tommy John Surgery and Other Baseball Stories and the little book of e.